mre/endler.dev/content/2020/folklore/index.md

 Most of the content comes from sources like Wikipedia (with reference where appropriate), but the explanations are hard to hunt down if you don't know what you're looking for.
-This is a living document, and I'm planning to update in case of reader submissions.
+This is a living document, and I'm planning to update it in case of reader submissions.

 ## Bike-Shedding